 The Venus of Cupertino, my iPad docking station, is just back from a busy week at the London Design Festival.
 She received countless oogles, smiles, and appreciation over the four days.
 She was even chosen as the top design at the festival by a prominent online design & lifestyle magazine.

-Now that the Venus of Cupertino is almost all grown up, most future posts and updates on the Venus project will be found at: VENUS.io There you can follow all the gossip, blogs, & tweets.
+Now that the Venus of Cupertino is almost all grown up, most future posts and updates on the Venus project will be found at: EATON.london There you can follow all the gossip, blogs, & tweets.
 And of course you can order her there as well!

 The Venus of Cupertino, Scott’s iPad docking station is finished.
 Here she is with all the creative mess generated taking her from the early prototype to the final functional docking station: a short stack of sketchbooks, a pile of 3d-printed grip and charger tests, wads of spent sandpaper, a few files, and of course a couple iPads.